gurtejboparai/bookwyrm/README.md

 ## Team Leader:

 ### Description
 Book Wyrm will be a web app for reviewing books.
+A more in-depth description can be found on the wiki home page [here](https://github.com/louismacvux/bookwyrm/wiki)

 ### Languages and Tools